Sprinter05/gochat/doc/SPECIFICATION.md

 Any future commands from that user *must be tied to the connection* until the user logs out, disconnects or the server shuts down.
 This prevents someone else from logging in with the same account from a different location.
 If the connection is secure, the decyphered text will be stored in the server as a **reusable token**, which, in case of a disconnect, can be used when logging in again, effectively skipping the handshake process.
 Said token should also have an expiry date, after which the token must be deleted.

+> **NOTE**: Reusable tokens must not be renewed after being used, meaning its expiry date cannot change.

 #### User disconnection

 Informs the server that the user must be marked as **offline**.
 The server must then *release the connection from the user*.
 This command may also be used to *cancel an ongoing verification*.
 The user must be logged in to perform this operation.